lminervino18/lminervino18/README.md

 - 📫 How to reach me: **lorenzo.minervino@gmail.com**

-- 🎭 Fun fact: *"Acting is to strip certainty from anguish."*
+- 🎭 Quote : *"Acting is to strip certainty from anguish."*

 </td>
 <td width="50%" align="center">